-Name of the Material Subsidiary Date and Place of Incorporation Name and date of appointment of the statutory auditors TRIL I Limited nfopark Incorporated on March 20, 2008 at Chennai, Tamil Nadu The Members at the Annual General Meeting held on September 29, 2022 appointed M/s.
+Name of the Material Subsidiary Date and Place of Incorporation Name and date of appointment of the statutory auditors TRIL Infopark Limited Incorporated on March 20, 2008 at Chennai, Tamil Nadu The Members at the Annual General Meeting held on September 29, 2022 appointed M/s.
 B S R & Co.
 LLP, as the Statutory Auditors of the Company, to hold office for a period of five years from the conclusion of this Annual General Meeting ("AGM") until conclusion of the AGM of the Company to be held in the year 2027.
-TRIL IT4 Limited Private Incorporated on January 04, 2014 at Mumbai, Maharashtra The Members at the Annual General Meeting held on September 23, 2022, appointed M/s.
+TRIL IT4 Private Limited Incorporated on January 04, 2014 at Mumbai, Maharashtra The Members at the Annual General Meeting held on September 23, 2022, appointed M/s.
 B S R & Co.
 LLP, as the Statutory Auditors of the Company, to hold office for a period of five years from the conclusion of this Eighth Annual General Meeting ("AGM") until conclusion of the Thirteenth AGM of the Company to be held in the year 2027.

 TRIL Urban Transport Private Limited Incorporated on May 8, 2007 at Delhi (The Company was initially incorporated as Pioneer Infratech Private Limited and the name was changed to TRIL Urban Transport Private Limited with effect from May 25, 2011.
 The Company has shifted its registered office from the state of Delhi to the state of Maharashtra with effect from September 14, 2016).
-(EGM) held on April 27, 2023, appointed M/s.
+The Members at the Extraordinary General Meeting (EGM) held on April 27, 2023, appointed M/s.
 MKPS & Associates, as the Statutory Auditors of the Company, from this EGM until the conclusion of the ensuing 16th Annual General Meeting of the Company to be held in the year 2023.
-(Casual TRIL Roads Private Limited Incorporated on September 27, 2007 at Mumbai, Maharashtra (The Company was initially incorporated as Navinya Buildcon Private Limited and the name was changed to TRIL Roads Private Limited with effect from December 18, 2009).
-(EGM) held on April 27, 2023, appointed M/s.
+(Casual Vacancy) TRIL Roads Private Limited September 27, 2007 at Mumbai, Maharashtra (The Company was The Members at the Extraordinary General Meeting (EGM) held on April 27, 2023, appointed M/s.
 MKPS & Associates, as the Statutory Auditors of the Company, from this EGM until the conclusion of the ensuing 16th Annual General Meeting of the Company to be held in the year 2023.
-(Casual Hampi Expressways Private Limited Incorporated on April 23, 2015 at Mumbai, Maharashtra.
+(Casual Vacancy) Hampi Expressways Private Limited Incorporated on April 23, 2015 at Mumbai, Maharashtra.
 The Members at the Annual General Meeting (AGM) held on September 21, 2022, appointed M/s.
 MKPS & Associates, as the Statutory Auditors of the Company, to hold office for a term of five consecutive years from the conclusion of this 7th AGM until the conclusion of 12th AGM of the Company to be held in the year 2027.
-Uchit Expressways Private Limited The Members at the Annual General Meeting (AGM) held on September 21, 2022, appointed M/s.
+The Members at the Annual General Meeting (AGM) held on September 21, 2022, appointed M/s.
 MKPS & Associates, as the Statutory Auditors of the Company, to hold office for a term of five consecutive years from the conclusion of this 6th AGM until the conclusion of 11th AGM of the Company to be held in the year 2027.
 Durg Shivnath Expressways Private Limited Incorporated on August 13, 1997 at Chhattisgarh (The Company was initially incorporated as SMS Shivnath Infrastructure Limited and the same was converted into private limited Company i.e. SMS Shivnath Infrastructure Private Limited with effect from April 29, 2010.
 Further, the name of the Company was changed to Durg Shivnath Expressways Private Limited with effect from July 10, 2017).
-(AGM) held on September 21, 2022, re-appointed M/s.
-MKPS & Associates, as the Statutory Auditors of the Company, to hold office for a further term of five consecutive years from the conclusion of this 25th AGM until the conclusion of 30th AGM of
+The Members at the Annual General Meeting (AGM) held on September 21, 2022, re-appointed M/s.
+MKPS & Associates, as the Statutory Auditors of the Company, to hold office for a further term of five consecutive years from the conclusion of this 25th AGM until the conclusion of 30th AGM of the Company to be held in the year 2027.